Trcmoe/Translated_Renpy_Games/README.md

 # Translated_Renpy_Games
-A collab of Visual Novel which using RenPy.I tried my best to translated them into Simplified Chinese.
+A collab of Visual Novel that uses RenPy.I tried my best to translate them into Simplified Chinese.